 In Philadelphia, the celebrities turned out in force.
 Jack Nicholson came onstage to introduce Joan Baez and Bryan Adams, while other stars who graced the stage included Bette Midler, (who brought on Mick Jagger) and Chevy Chase.

-Bowie and Jagger first wanted to make a live duet between the two continents, with their cover of “Dancing in the Street” with Bowie singing his lines from London and Jagger in Philly, but this wasn’t technically possible, due to the slightly delayed satellite sound feed.
+David Bowie and Jagger first wanted to make a live duet between the two continents, with their cover of “Dancing in the Street” with Bowie singing his lines from London, England and Jagger in Philly in the US but this wasn’t technically possible, due to the slightly delayed satellite sound feed.
 They then switched to a video clip idea – which was later released as a single with all proceeds going to the cause.

 Following Bowie’s set, a video was shown to the audiences in London and Philadelphia, as well as on televisions around the world (though notably neither USA feed, from ABC or MTV, chose to show the film), showing starving and diseased Ethiopian children set to the song “Drive” by The Cars.
 The rate of giving became faster in the immediate aftermath of the moving video.
 Ironically, Geldof had previously refused to allow the video to be shown, due to time constraints, and had only relented when Bowie offered to drop the song “Five Years” from his set as a trade-off.

 Geldof and his team had originally thought the concert might raise £5 million, but the current estimate is around £150 million ($200+ million), raised as a direct result of the concerts.
 On that very special day, they achieved something quite amazing and touched the hearts of millions of people resulting in saving and improving the lives of hundreds of thousands in Africa.